-The Embark program is a student-driven initiative that helps students navigate and network to find jobs and career paths in policy related areas (e.g., Public Affairs, Capitol Hill, Advocacy & Lobbying, City Government, etc.).
-The aim is to connect them to alumni who work in organizations, think tanks or political offices that undergraduates are interested in.
+Embark is a student-driven initiative that helps students navigate and network to find jobs and career paths in policy-related areas (e.g., Public Affairs, Capitol Hill, Advocacy & Lobbying, City Government, etc.).
+Embark's aim is to connect students to alumni who work in organizations, think tanks or political offices that undergraduates are interested in.
 Embark also seeks to help create a sense of community among students interested in working in different policy areas.

-Embark exists to provide support for public policy majors who are interested in public service careers after graduation but are not sure how to approach the job search or what kinds of entry-level policy jobs they are equipped for.
-Embark will provide students with strategies and networking opportunities to guide them on a trajectory that is much less defined than the on-campus interviewing job search common for consulting and management training positions.
+Embark provides support for public policy majors who are interested in public service careers after graduation but are not sure how to approach the job search or what kinds of entry-level policy jobs they are equipped for.
+Embark provides students with strategies and networking opportunities to guide them on a trajectory that is much less defined than the on-campus interviewing job search common for consulting and management training positions.

-The program is also open to Duke students who are not majoring in public policy.
-The Embark team also includes Sandra Martinez Zuniga, assistant director at the Duke Career Center.
-The partnership between Sanford and the Duke Career Center makes it possible to reach a broader audience of students and to incorporate concrete job-seeking skills into the alumni-focused events being planned.
+Embark is open to all Duke students, even those who are not majoring in public policy.
+Embark is a partnership between the Duke Sanford Career Services and the Duke Career Center.
+The partnership makes it possible to reach a broader audience of students and to incorporate concrete job-seeking skills into events.

-We are always looking for alumni to help with the program throughout the year by bringing their advice about job hunting in their specific areas to campus in a small, group setting.
+We are always looking for alumni to help with the program!
+Bring your advice about job hunting to campus in a small, group setting.